matestack/matestack-ui-core/docs/guides/000-installation/README.md

 #### Asset Pipeline

 If you are using the asset pipeline, you don't need to install the separate npm package.
-All required javascript libraries are provided by the matestack-ui-core gem.
+All required JavaScript libraries are provided by the matestack-ui-core gem.

 Require 'matestack-ui-core' in your `app/assets/javascript/application.js`